mnr/writing-wip/dimensions_living_book/redchair.md

 Our apartment at Evergreen Meadows Senior Community includes access to a security cage for large items.
 It's in the basement parking garage, next to a disordered pile of wheelchairs, walkers, assistive toilet devices, and easy lift recliners.
 I assume former residents left these behind.
 Former, as in *moved on*.
 I haven't dug for any history on these items, but I suspect these are no longer useful to the previous owners or their children.

 This flotsam rests in an uninteresting pile in an unswept corner of the garage.
+Nobody comes down here except to retrieve their car.
 There's no dramatic lighting, creepy features, or ominous soundtrack to warn of a haunting.
-Nobody comes down here except to retrieve their cars.

 This is where I meet the red chair.

 ## Theft of the Red Chair

-Janell and I go for a ride on a bicycle trail.
-When we return, I store my bike in the basement security cage and wander over to the pile.
+It's a beautiful day in May and Janell and I return from a bike ride; I store my bike in the basement security cage, then wander over to the pile.
 Amidst the walkers and wheelchairs is a red leather La-Z-Boy recliner.
 It is in perfect condition, no rips or worn-through patches.
 The chair has a large wood lever to control the footrest.
 Lean back and it unfolds to a horizontal position.
 Move to sit upright and it folds to a normal chair shape.
 Its purpose is to make you comfortable; this is why it exists.

 The only wear and tear is a discolored area corresponding to the previous owner's head and faded spots on the armrests.
 Echoes of a past life.